bitcraze/bitcraze-website/src/tutorials/crazyflie-2.md

 {% endgs_step %}

 {% gs_step if the Crazyflie is unbalanced %}
-If your Crazyflie drifts a lot when taking off, there are two things you should check.
+If your Crazyflie drifts a lot when taking off, there are a few things you should check.

 * Make sure the battery is centered.
 If it has slipped too far to either side, the Crazyflie might have a hard time